Durgapur, SBS Nagar: Gurudwara Guru Hargobind Sahib ji

+The Gurus stayed here for one day and one night in a room near a well.
+The devotees met them at the time.

 Education

 The village has a Punjabi medium, co-ed primary school founded in 1992.
 The schools does not provide mid-day meal.
 The school provide free education to children between the ages of 6 and 14 as per Right of Children to Free and Compulsory Education Act.
-The village also has an English medium, co-ed private un-aided primary with upper primary school founded in 2004.
+The village also formerly had an English medium, co-ed private un-aided primary with upper primary school founded in 2004(recently closed).
 KC Engineering College and Doaba Khalsa Trust Group Of Institutions are the nearest colleges.
 Industrial Training Institute for women (ITI Nawanshahr) is 2.5 km and Lovely Professional University is 45 km away from the village.

 Notable people

-Punjabi language Bhangra singer-songwriter Jazzy B was born in Durgapur.
+Bhangra singer-songwriter Jazzy B was born in Durgapur.

 Transport

 Nawanshahr railway station is the nearest train station however, Garhshankar Junction railway station is 11 km away from the village.
 Sahnewal Airport is the nearest domestic airport which located 57 km away in Ludhiana and the nearest international airport is located in Chandigarh also Sri Guru Ram Dass Jee International Airport is the second nearest airport which is 154 km away in Amritsar.